 Now it’s time to situate the plant in its new quarters.
 With a desert rose, the ultimate goal is to have an exposed engorged caudex above the soil line, as that is really the plant’s signature trademark.
 The caudex is a thick, swollen area of the stem near soil level.

 The process to encourage an above ground bulbous caudex is referred to as “lifting.”
-However, it is not recommended to start lifting and exposing the caudex until your plant is at least 3 years old.
-If your plant is of the right age, then you will want to situate the plant so it sits an inch or two higher above the soil line than it did previously.
+However, it is not recommended to start lifting and exposing the caudex until your plant is at least three years old.
+If your plant is of the right age, then you will want to situate the plant so it sits an inch or 2 (2.5-5 cm.) higher above the soil line than it did previously.

 If you are exposing the caudex, please be aware that the newly exposed part is susceptible to sunburn, so you will want to gradually introduce the plant to direct sunlight over a several week timeframe.
 Get your plant into position in its new pot and then backfill it with soil, spreading out the roots as you go.
 Do not water the plant for a week or so after repotting to ensure that any damaged roots have had time to properly heal and then gradually resume your regular watering regimen.